MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 > [!NOTE]
 >
 > - By default the stunnel port number is set to 11344.
 You can change it to another port if necessary, but be sure to make note of the new port number.
-> - You may see these IP addresses in activity logs from the vendor because Cloud App Security performs governance actions and scans from these IP addresses.
+> - You may see these IP addresses in activity logs from the vendor because Defender for Cloud Apps performs governance actions and scans from these IP addresses.

-To connect to third-party apps and integrate with external DLP solutions, enable Cloud App Security to connect from these IP addresses:
+To connect to third-party apps and integrate with external DLP solutions, enable Defender for Cloud Apps to connect from these IP addresses:

 |Data center|IP addresses|
 |----|----|----|